When it comes to finding the best 1440p gaming monitor, there are a load of options out there to choose from.

 They've increased in popularity with good reason and there even appears to be a lot of interest as to whether PS5 will support 1440p in the future too.

 As usual, we've selected some monitors which stood out based on specs, reviews, and features they offer.

-So whether you're going all in with one of LG's Ultragear monitors, or want to go for wide screen immersion with the SAMSUNG 34-Inch Odyssey G5, we've got you covered right here with a few selections to help you on your search, plus what to look for in a great 1440p monitor.
+So, whether you're looking for a standout all-rounder in the LG 27GL83A-B or a brilliant console choice like the BenQ EX2780Q, we've got you covered right here with a few selections to help you on your search, plus what to look for in a great 1440p monitor.